apify/apify-docs/content/academy/apify_platform/deploying/inputs_outputs.md

 Since we've changed our code a lot from the way it originally was by wrapping it in the Apify SDK to accept inputs and return outputs, we most definitely should test it locally before worrying about pushing it to the Apify platform.

-After running our script, the an **OUTPUT.json** that looks like this should be written to the default key-value store:
+After running our script, there should be a single item in the default dataset that looks like this:

 ```JSON
 {